 MEALS AND CUISINE - All meals will be provided on this trip, and will be served family style or buffet.
-Most restaurants in Israel are kosher, which means that they follow Jewish dietary laws requiring the separation of dairy and meat.
+Most restaurants in Israel are kosher.
+This means that they follow Jewish dietary laws which require the separation of dairy and meat.
 Israel's rich cultural history and renowned agricultural expertise provide a varied, flavorful cuisine using the freshest ingredients.
 Whether a meal is dairy or meat, you will find an abundant selection of delicious foods from which to choose.

 SPECIAL DIETARY NEEDS - If you have a specific food allergy, you will find plenty of variety at each meal, and you will be able to enjoy Israeli foods while avoiding specific allergens.
-We will try to accommodate all special dietary needs however there is no guarantee.
+We will try but cannot guarantee we will be able to accommodate all special dietary needs.